 The fragrance of both the shampoo and conditioner is quite nice.
 They both smell clean and fresh and they make my hair smell "clean" when I use them.

-As many of you know, my holy grail shampoo and conditioner are these Dove products.
-In my review of those products, I showed you a picture of what my hair looks like after I use that Dove shampoo and conditioner and let it air-dry (the second picture of my hair in this post).
+(the second picture of my hair in this post).
 Comparing that picture to the pictures in this post (I didn't use styling products in any of these photos), I think you'll see the dramatic difference.

 The true test: in the past three weeks, my boyfriend "Mr. G" never once complimented me on my hair (he's really sweet and usually compliments me about things from time to time, especially when it comes to my hair).
 About three days after I went back to using my Dove products, he looked at me and said, "Wow, your hair looks amazing.
 What are you doing differently?"